Gemma Collins: Clothing and cosmetics

 In March 2020, Collins announced her collaboration with fashion company InTheStyle, to release a collection of T-shirts, sweaters, hoodies and pyjamas featuring her viral quotes and memes.
 Following the success of the range, Collins collaborated with the company again in September, debuting her first plus-size collection with the brand which featured dresses, blouses and a selection of loungewear.
 During the COVID-19 pandemic, Collins released her own range of hand sanitizers and face masks.
+Following her weight loss, Collins began selling her old clothes on the online marketplace apps Depop and Vinted.

 In March 2021, Collins teamed up with The London Aesthetics Company to release GemmaCollagen, her own anti-ageing collagen supplement and skincare regime.
 Collins, who is regularly complimented on her skin, worked alongside the company's director Amrit Bhandal to create an ultimate skincare collection which included a cleanser, a toner, a day cream and a facial mask, as well as an eye serum and an amino acid night repair serum.
 The company also created a marine collagen supplement that included 90 capsules and was said to positively benefit the skin, hair, joints and muscles.
 The capsules were included in Grazia magazine's Top 10 "Best Collagen Supplements.

 In May 2022, fashion retailer New Look posted a short clip on social media of a blonde woman walking down a corridor, with the caption "Our New Look family just gained a new member!
 Can you guess who it is?".
 Two days later, it was revealed to be Collins, who signed a deal worth over £1 million to collaborate with the company on a range of clothing.
 The exclusive collection designed by Collins herself, included bikinis, tops, dresses and jumpsuits available in sizes 8 to 28 that were inspired by "glamorous locations around the world" and also featured a range of jewellery, shoes and accessories.
 The collection launched online on 16 May, with Collins hosting a launch party in London that evening.
 It became available in stores three days later and Collins visited the Liverpool One branch where she held auditions for the public to show off their "modelling moves" in hope of being part of the company's autumn/winter campaign.
+Following her collaboration with the company, Collins made the decision to close down her clothing boutique after nine years, and at the time of its closure, was the longest-standing of her The Only Way Is Essex co-stars businesses.
 In June 2022, she collaborated with the hair care brand Aussie to promote their "Deeep Moisture" range.
 Collins, a consumer of the product herself said that the conditioner had "come to the rescue" after her previous desire to be the "blondest person on the earth" had left her with "dry, damaged locks".
+In March 2023, Collins collaborated with Seventy Hyal 2000 to promote their skin boosting product, in which she appeared in a series of online advertisement campaigns as well as on a billboard alongside a phone number, encouraging consumers to call "The Hydration Hotline".